t1/kub-ee/README.md

 1. He chooses to update all, and sees the numbers of the different versions within the cell as the rollout progresses. _(todo)_
 1. He configures a minimum and maximum load for one service on one stage, and Kub-EE automatically deploys or undeploys instances on more or less nodes to stay in that load range. _(todo)_
+1. Rollouts from, e.g., a CI/CD pipeline are triggered via an API. _(todo)_

+Note that The Deployer not only deploys artifacts, but also bundles with configuration items like Datasources, Log-Handlers, etc.

 ## Conventions

 We follow the convention-over-configuration principle, so things simply work for a standard setup.
-If following these conventions do not suffice for a special case, we'll have to add a configuration point, but doing so prematurely would add extra complexity we'd rather like to avoid before we have such a real-world use case.
+If following these conventions does not suffice for a special case, we'll have to add a configuration point, but doing so prematurely would add extra complexity we'd rather like to avoid before we have a real-world use case.

 1. An application `foo` can be (un)deployed with `foo.state` (`deployed` or `undeployed`).
 1. A different version of an application `foo` can be deployed with `foo.version`.